fastify/fastify/docs/Guides/Migration-Guide-V5.md

 logger in the `logger` option, as well as a custom logger instance.
 This was the source of significant confusion.

-As a result, the `logger` option will not accept a custom logger anymore in in v5. to use a custom logger, you should use the `loggerInstance` option instead:
+As a result, the `logger` option will not accept a custom logger anymore in v5. to use a custom logger, you should use the `loggerInstance` option instead:

 ```js